MicrosoftDocs/cpp-docs/docs/mfc/reference/cd2dresource-class.md

 ---
 # CD2DResource Class

-An abstract class that provides a interface for creating and managing D2D resources such as brushes, layers, and texts.
+An abstract class that provides an interface for creating and managing D2D resources such as brushes, layers, and texts.

 ## Syntax